G0rg0ne/RAG-ooN/README.md

 ## Features

 - **PDF Text Extraction**: Extracts text from PDF files using `PyPDF2`.
-- **Embedding Generation**: Encodes extracted texts into embeddings using a pre-trained language model (GPT-2 or GPT-Neo).
+- **Embedding Generation**: Encodes extracted texts into embeddings using a pre-trained language model .
-- **Document Retrieval**: Uses FAISS for fast retrieval of the most relevant document based on a query.
+- **Document Retrieval**: Uses SentenceTransformer to create embeddings with document-level metadata and retreive relevant chunks using cosine similarity.
-- **Answer Generation**: Uses GPT-2/GPT-Neo to generate an answer based on the retrieved document.
+- **Answer Generation**: Uses any LLM of your choice (depending on your computational resources) to generate an answer based on the retrieved chunks/documents.

 ## Requirements